Nursing home: Considerations

-When looking into nursing homes, consider what activities and/or medical needs patients one would need from the nursing home.
-Finances, such as medical insurance and personal funds.
-Ensure the nursing home is properly licensed and has qualified staff.
-Consider he environment provided by the facility; odors, cleanliness.
-Along with the patient to staff ratio, family involvement and approach of staff.
-If time allows, visit the nursing home in person to receive a walk through of the facility and if given the opportunity to speak with a guest.
+When looking into nursing homes, consider what activities and/or medical needs the prospective resident would need from the nursing home.
+Consider things such as financial costs, whether medical insurance is accepted in whole or part and personal funds for routine costs of living that are not included with the nursing home.
+Ensure the nursing home is properly licensed, has qualified staff as well as the staff to resident ratio.
+If time allows, visit the nursing home in person to receive a walk through of the facility and, if given the chance, speak with a resident to consider their opinion of the home.

 Staff

 In the United States, nursing home employees are all required to be licensed or uphold a certificate in the state of which they work.
 In most facilities, nursing homes are required to provide enough staff to adequately care for residents.
 In the US, for instance, nursing homes must have at least one registered nurse (RN) available for at least 8 straight hours a day throughout the week, and at least one licensed practical nurse (LPN) on duty 24 hours a day.
 Direct care nursing home employees usually include registered nurses, licensed practical nurses, social workers, certified nursing assistants, and physical therapists, amongst others.